Logo What's After the Movie

 What significant event serves as the backdrop for the movie?

-Discover the awards and nominations received by Les Misérables.
-Explore the history of Les Misérables and its cast and crew.
+Discover all the awards and nominations received by Les Misérables, from Oscars to film festival honors.
+Learn how Les Misérables and its cast and crew have been recognized by critics and the industry alike.

 74th British Academy Film Awards 2021